 7. Membership fees shall fall due on January 1st of any year and may be revised at the AGM.
 Membership will be void if the fee is not paid by 1st March in any year.

-8. There shall be the following types of membership: Driver, nominated Groom and non driving Friends of the Poacher member.
+8. There shall be the following types of membership: Driver, Day Members, Nominated Groom and non driving Friends of the Poacher member.
 Fully paid up Driving members and their nominated Grooms of 18 years and over may vote at, or make representations to the AGM, and shall each have one vote, and may be elected to committee.
 Voting rights will be restricted to those members present at the AGM.
 Day visitors are not members and do not have a vote nor are they eligible to be elected to committee.

 9. The AGM shall take place in November of each year, and 14 days notice shall be given to all voting members.
 The committee may convene an Extraordinary General Meeting upon giving similar notice.
 Failure to give such notice shall render any such meeting and any resolutions passed thereat void.

 10. At any general meeting of the Club, voting on all issues shall be by simple majority of those present and entitled to vote.
-In the event of a tie on any vote, The Chairman, or in his absence some person appointed by the committee to chair the meeting, shall have a second or casting vote.
+In the event of a tie on any vote, The Chairman, or in his or her absence some person appointed by the committee to chair the meeting, shall have a second or casting vote.

 11. The ordinary administration of the Club shall be carried out by an elected Committee of at least five and no more than seven members, including a Chairman, Treasurer and Secretary.
 (These last to be three separate people).
 There shall be a quorum of four.

 12. There shall be a President of PHC who shall be elected by Committee vote to serve for a period of 3 years (unless re-elected at the expiry of 3 years).
 The President shall not form part of the annually elected committee.
-The President shall be a point of continuity and stability for members and public but who will pass on any queries so raised with him/her to the elected Committee of the day for processing and action.
+The President shall be a point of continuity and stability for both members and public but who will pass on any queries so raised with him/her to the elected Committee of the day for processing and action.
 The President shall also chair and assist in the forming of the new Committee at the first meeting following the AGM.

 13. Elections to the Committee are to take place at the AGM by written ballot.
 Nominations in writing must be delivered to the Secretary not less than seven days prior to the AGM.
 The three candidates with the highest number of votes cast shall stand for a two year term.
 The remainder of the elected candidates shall stand down for re-election for the following year.
 To be successful each candidate must receive 51% of the vote from members present entitled to vote.